Jubatian/rrpge-spec/specs/userlib/dlist.rst

 - Param0: Display list definition 1 (first displayed, provides size)
 - Param1: Display list definition 2 (first work buffer)
 - Param2: Display list clear controls to fill in
-- Ret.X3: Current work display list (size and mode flags included)
+- Ret.X3: Current work display list

 Sets up display for double buffering, also calling the init hooks.
-The display list definitions provided are sanitized with us_dloff_clip.

 The display lists themselves are not altered, so they should be set up as necessary before calling this.